- Course Code: CHEL072

 - Entry Requirements

-There are no specific entry requirements for this module.
+There are no entry requirements for this course.

 - How will I be assessed?